Monday, April 1, 2024

 Wrap Up

-If you need a textbook that is accessible to ELLs, I used Access Science (this is an affiliate link), published by Great Source, with my middle school students and thought it explained concepts clearly.
+If you need a textbook that is accessible to ELLs, I used Access Science, published by Great Source, with my middle school students and thought it explained concepts clearly.
 The first chapter is about the scientific method, then there are 7 units for Earth Science, 8 units for Life Science, and 8 units for Physical Science.
 Each unit contains 3 or 4 chapters.
 Chapters are filled with color pictures, tasks to develop language skills, and vocabulary terms that are explained at the bottom of pages as well as in a glossary at the end of the book.
+(This is an affiliate link.
+That means that I make a small commission if you purchase the book but it's at no additional cost to you.
+Thank you for your support!)

 I hope these tips and examples for creating appropriate science assessments for English Learners give you some ideas you can use with your students.
 This blog post is the last in my series about creating appropriate subject-area assessments for Multilingual Learners of English.
 Previous posts in this series were about creating Math Assessments, Social Studies Assessments, and Assessments for Reading, Vocabulary, and Writing.